 Day 7 – Sunday, March 15: Western Wall, Temple Mount, Southern Steps, Shrine of the book, Model City, Elah Valley

 After breakfast, we enter the old city of Jerusalem through the Zion Gate and proceed to the Western (Wailing) Wall, the holiest site in Judaism.
 Beyond the wall lies the 35-acre temple area purchased by King David (2 Samuel 24:18-25), which is called the Temple Mount.
 This area is also the third holiest shrine in Islam, housing both the El-Aqsa Mosque and the magnificent Dome of the Rock.
 Next we take a short walk to the original steps that Jesus climbed as he entered the Temple area and where Peter likely preached the very first gospel sermon, (Acts 2).
 We depart the old city and drive to the Shrine of the Book Museum to see the Dead Sea Scrolls and the fascinating 1:50 scale model of Jerusalem as it would have appeared in Jesus’ day.
-We journey to the Elah Valley to see the brook where David slew Goliath.
+We journey to Elah Valley to see the stream bed and field where David slew Goliath.
 Last, we return to Jerusalem for Dinner and overnight.

 Day 8 - Monday, March 16: City of David, Hezekiah’s Tunnel, The Pool of Siloam, St. Peter Gallicantu, the Garden Tomb